Ankara 19 May Stadium: Stadium reconstruction project

 The New Ankara 19 Mayıs Stadium, is a complete reconstruction project by the Ministry of Youth and Sport and the Ankara City Council.
 The stadium's project was first introduced to the Turkish press on February 4, 2010 but because many problems, delays and changes on project, the construction could only start mid of 2022.

 The New Ankara Stadium will be located on the site of the current stadium.

 It was planned to be completed by a façade with a structure consisting of geometric patterns inspired by traditional Turkish mosaic art and architecture.

 In the newest and chosen project from BKA Architecture, the capacity of the stadium will be 45,000.

 Stands

 In the stadium there were five stands: Gecekondu, Maraton, Saatli, Kapalı and Protokol.
 Gecekondu, Maraton and Kapalı were usually used by the home side supporters.
 Protokol belonged to statesmen and high-level officials from both the home side and the visiting side.
 Saatli was usually spared for the visiting team's supporters.
 Gecekondu was the cheapest part of the stadium.

 Access

-The stadium was situated at a very convenient location; minutes away from the historic city centre and railway station on foot, and accessible easily by various highways, as well as two different metro lines (M1 and M4) and several bus and dolmuş routes.
+The stadium was situated at a convenient location; minutes away from the historic city centre and railway station on foot, and accessible easily by various highways, as well as two different metro lines (M1 and M4) and several bus and dolmuş routes.